AustinLeath/austinleath.com/README.md

 # LGS.ddns.net
-This repository contains the code for LethalGameStudios.ddns.net
+This repository contains all of the code for www.LethalGameStudios.ddns.net